tnfigueiredo/minimal-mistakes/en/_posts/2023-06-20-living-doc-bdd.md

 One of the important aspects of CI/CD is bringing visibility to the executed process.
 Part of this process is addressed to the tech team itself, but part of the visibility in the process means making it clear to the stakeholders.
-From the stakeholder's perspective, the living documentation makes it possible to check the features validates and also the business rules covered in the application's automated test process.
+From the stakeholder's perspective, the living documentation makes it possible to check the features validated and also the business rules covered in the application's automated test process.

 ### User Stories and event mapping